BrianAmstrup/HMQ-Prom-Garfana/README.md

 ### What you get

 This will setup a docker compose based infra with a HiveMQ Edge bridged into a HiveMQ core broker, an OPC/UA simulator, a Postgress database to store both HiveMQ security details as well as MQTT based generated data recieved from MQTT and OPC/UA datasources.
-The last will be visualised by a Grafana instance that also dispays HiveMQ broker metrics retrived via the Prometius extenton and database methodology.
+The last will be visualised by a Grafana instance that also dispays HiveMQ broker metrics retrived via the Promethius extenton/database methodology.